Skip to main content

 5. Get Your Team On Board and Your Ducks in Order!

 NaNoWriMo is all about what writers call “bum in seat” time — you have to carve out significant time to spend writing.
 Remember, NaNo is all about logging 50K plus words — the editing comes later.
-It’s not about agonizing about each and every description of each and every sunrise or sunset — no, it’s about coaxing your characters to come out of the shadows of your mind and take their rightful places on the page.
+It’s not about agonizing about every description of every sunrise or sunset — no, it’s about coaxing your characters to come out of the shadows of your mind and take their rightful places on the page.

 NaNo won’t work if you don’t put in the “bum in seat” time, and to do that, you have to plan ahead.